QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.

-For example, the following is a Pod which consists of a contianer running the image "nginx:1.14.2":
+For example, the following is a Pod which consists of a container running the image "nginx:1.14.2":

 ```xml
 apiVersion: v1